• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 Requirements for a final theory

-Each of these requirements appears when quantum physics and general relativity are combined.
-None of the requirements follows from one theory alone.
-In other words, the search for the final theory is a hard puzzle, because each requirement contradicts quantum physics and also contradicts general relativity.
-In a sense, each requirement for the final theory contradicts each part of 20th century physics!
+The full list of requirements appears only when quantum physics and general relativity are combined.
+The requirements and their details do not follow from one theory alone.
+This makes the search for the final theory a special challenge; in a sense, the requirements for the final theory contradict quantum physics and also contradict general relativity.
+The final theory must thus contradict each part of 20th century physics.

-The second half of the text shows, step by step, that the strand model fulfils all the listed requirements.
+The second half of the text shows, step by step, that the strand model fulfils the full list of requirements.
 In fact, the strand model is the only present candidate for a final theory that fulfils them.
+In addition, the strand model makes several predictions that can be tested against observation.

 Predictions of the strand model – from 2008/2009

 The strand model is a minimal unified theory of motion.
 To falsify the strand model there are many possibilities: a single observation that disagrees is sufficient, because all predictions follow from a single principle.
 So far, no such falsifying observation is known, and the T-shirt with the fundamental principle describes correctly all known observations.
 In addition, the strand model explains many observations that are not explained by any other, competing model, such as the gauge groups, parity violation, the number of fermion generations, the particle spectrum, certain mass ratios, many mass sequences, and more.
 These results encourage to proceed.
-To verify the strand model, however, there is only one possibility: to calculate the standard model parameters.
-This project is under way.
-The effort for these computer calculations is estimated to be a couple of person-years (about one PhD).
-Sponsors are welcome.
+To verify the strand model, however, there is only one possibility: to calculate the constants of the standard model.
+This project is under way; the first crude approximation yields a fine structure constant value of 1/191, instead of the measured value 1/137.036(1).
+The result, possibly the first known estimate from first principles, is not too disappointing.
+The remaining effort for these computer calculations is estimated to be 2 man-years.

-Detailed status of July 2012 and March 2013 – with the lessons from a mistaken prediction
+Detailed status on the Higgs of autumn 2014 – with the lessons from a mistake

-The two experiments at the LHC in Geneva have observed a neutral boson with a mass around 126 GeV.
-It has spin 0, positive parity, and no composite particle seems to fit, so that it seems to be elementary.
-This observation contradicts the prediction made in the text in 2009 that the Higgs boson does not exist.
-Both the original, mistaken prediction and its correction are now included in the text.
+The two experiments at the LHC in Geneva have observed a neutral boson with a mass around 125 GeV.
+It has spin 0, positive parity, no composite particle seems to fit, and it indeed seems to be elementary.

 Assuming that the observed boson is indeed the Higgs boson, the 'dirty trick' candidate tangle shown on the left of Figure 85 on page 291 seems to apply to it.
 The candidate tangle shown in that figure is part of the text since it was published in 2009 and was always mentioned as possible Higgs boson tangle.
 In 2009, it was argued that the candidate tangle could not be correct and thus the lack of a Higgs was predicted.
 The discovery of the Higgs boson asked for a check of those arguments.
-The check showed that a few arguments were wrong and several other questionable.
+The check showed that the arguments were wrong.
 Correcting the arguments, a more detailed and improved prediction is possible:

 – Assuming that the Higgs tangle on the left-hand side of Figure